Anne Haigis: Career

 In 1990, Haigis took a new direction by not singing exclusively in German any longer, and recorded No man's land with Tony Carey and Eric Burdon.
 With this she separated from EMI Records.
 She was supported by advisor-friend Peter Maffay, who helped her get a contract with BMG-Ariola.
 In 1992, she traveled to Los Angeles and Nashville to produce the album Cry Wolf, on which she collaborated with Kevin McCormick of the Melissa Etheridge Band, Barry Beckett and Nils Lofgren.
 During this time she met Melissa Etheridge, who wrote the songs "Dancing in the Fire" and "Out of My Mind" for her.
 With the release of Cry Wolf, Haigis went on a two-month tour through Europe with Curtis Stigers.
 Afterwards she trimmed her band from rock to acoustic players and sang unplugged.

 In 1997, she played with Franz Benton, supported by Geiger Mani Neumann (Trio Farfarello) amongst others, the live album Dancing in the Fire at Club Bel Air in Cologne.
 Accompanied by Klaus Spangenberg, Jörg Hamers and Erich Strebel, she gave 200 concerts, including a short tour in Brasil.
 Back in Germany she developed her own style collaborating with "RE" and interpreted songs by Airto, Flora Purim, George Benson and Randy Crawford in her way.

-In 1999, she fulfilled her dream of recording an album by herself at an unusual location, far from everyday life and big city atmosphere; she rented a beach house on the Dutch North Sea coast installing a temporary studio for the production.
+In 1999, she fulfilled her dream of recording an album by herself at an unusual location, far from everyday life and the big city atmosphere; she rented a beach house on the Dutch North Sea coast installing a temporary studio for the production.

 She was a guest singer on the "Tribute to Johnny Cash" tour, and since 2003 she has been a docent teacher in gospel workshops.
 In 2005, she produced the live album 8:00 pm together with her guitarist Jens Filser.
 In 2007, she produced the album Good day for the Blues after fans asked her to get back to the blues.
-In 2011, she toured Germany with her album wanderlust, widely praised in the press.
+In 2011, she toured Germany with her album wanderlust, which was widely praised in the press.